mdmtk/docs/beta/source/guide/csp/settings.md

 Description:

->This parm allows you to specify whether or not the ability to Turn Unknown Sources on or off in Settings UI will be allowed.
-Turning the Unknown Sources option on or off would allow or disallow an application to be installed on the device if it is from an unknown source.
+>This parm allows you to specify whether or not the device user will be allowed to Turn On or Off the ability to install applications from "Unknown Sources" on or off from the "Security" section of the System Settings Menu.

 <div class="parm-table">
  <table>